followmyutopia/devextreme-documentation/api-reference/30 Data Layer/ArrayStore/1 Configuration/data.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the array associated with this Store.
+Specifies the array associated with the Store.
 <!--/shortDescription-->

 <!--fullDescription-->